 - Vertically-integrated enterprises used to organize and pay for educating and upgrading the skills of much of the manufacturing workforce.
 They had the resources to do this.
 And long job tenure meant companies could hope to recoup their investment over the course of the employees' careers.
 Many of the employees who were trained in big companies or in vocational schools they supported ended up working for smaller manufacturers and suppliers.
 Today, American manufacturing firms are on average smaller, and have fewer resources.
 They do not plan to hold on to their employees for life.
 They cannot afford to, or, in any event, do not, train.
-How do we educate the workforce we need? - Vertically-integrated enterprises like AT&T used to support long-term basic research in centers like Bell Labs and Xerox PARC and Alcoa Research Lab, each employing thousands of scientists and engineers.
+How do we educate the workforce we need? - Vertically-integrated enterprises like AT&T used to support long-term fundamental research in centers like Bell Labs and Xerox PARC and Alcoa Research Lab, each employing thousands of scientists and engineers.
 As corporate structures have been resized, basic research has been drastically cut, these centers have mostly disappeared, and corporate R&D is now far more tightly linked to the near-term needs of the business units.
 How should we fund a strong stream of basic and pre-competitive research today?
-If much cutting-edge research no longer is taking place within companies-but in universities or small start-ups or in government labs-how to propel these innovations through to commercialization?
-How to diffuse new technologies into established companies? - When innovation grew out of large firms, they had the resources to scale-up to mass commercialization.
+If much cutting-edge research no longer is taking place within companies-but in universities or small start-ups or in government labs-how can we propel these innovations through to commercialization?
+How can we diffuse new technologies into established companies?

+- When innovation grew out of large firms, they had the resources to scale up to mass commercialization.
 In the thirties, a corporation like DuPont not only invested for a decade in the fundamental research that led to nylon, but once the lab had a promising product, DuPont had the capital and the plants to bring it into production.
-Today, when innovation is more likely to emerge in small spinoffs or out of university or government labs, where do the scale-up resources come from?
-How available is the funding needed at each of the critical stages of scale-up: prototyping, pilot production, demonstration and test, early-manufacturing, full-scale commercialization?
-When scale-up is funded mainly through merger and acquisition of the adolescent start-ups and when the acquiring firms are foreign, how does the American economy benefit? - Big American corporations used in effect to provide public goods through spillovers of research, training, diffusion of new technology to suppliers, and pressure on state and local governments to improve infrastructure.
+Today, when innovation is more likely to emerge in small spin-offs or out of university or government labs, where do the scale up resources come from?
+How available is the funding needed at each of the critical stages of scale up: prototyping, pilot production, demonstration and test, early-manufacturing, full-scale commercialization?
+When scale-up is funded mainly through merger and acquisition of the adolescent start-ups and when the acquiring firms are foreign, how does the American economy benefit?
+How do American taxpayers who paid for much of the research at the origin of the process benefit? - Big American corporations used in effect to provide public goods through spillovers of research, training, diffusion of new technology to suppliers, and pressure on state and local governments to improve infrastructure.
 These spillovers constituted "complementary capabilities" that many others in the region could draw on, even if they had not contributed to creating them.
 As the sources of these "complementary capabilities" have dried up, large holes in the industrial ecosystem have appeared.
 How can these capabilities be recreated and sustained in order to maintain a terrain favorable for innovation?